 Please note that the initial visit is free if you are within 2 miles from our office.
 Further out we will charge a call out fee (redeemable against design fees) for the initial site visit.
 This fee starts at £200 and will be confirmed by email depending on location and nature of the project.

 Survey and Site analysis (Stage B)

 The site survey consists in taking measurements and spot levels, existing buildings, trees and planting that will be retained, site aspect, etc.

 For larger or complex sites, a full topographical survey is required, this will be sub-contracted to a trusted surveyor.
 We can organise this for you at cost.

-The site analysis is about recording the "feel of the place", views, elements to screen, privacy, existing materials, land much more.
+The site analysis is about recording the "feel of the place", views, elements to screen, privacy, existing materials, wind exposure and much more.

 The concept design consists of a masterplan, a moodboard, 3ds and section drawings.

-Depending on the scale and nature of the project, the concept plan can be done in two phases (a first very sketchy a hand drawn drawing to be discussed, followed by a more detailed drawing or straight into the latter).
+Depending on the scale and nature of the project, the concept plan can be done in two phases (a first sketchy hand drawn drawing to be reviewed and played with, followed by a more defined drawing or straight into the latter).

 Once you're perfectly happy with the masterplan, it can be developed into a more detailed and working drawing.
 Construction drawings and specifications are also produced (see next step).